Creating High Performance Public Schools

 As the last of the remaining original founders on the Bellevue International staff, I graduated with our first 17 member class in 1997 and left for the neighboring Lake Washington School District, Redmond, Washington.

-As parents requested--and as the school board agreed--I was hired to design Lake Washington International Community School to be a clone of Bellevue International School.
+As parents requested--and as the school board agreed--I was hired to design Lake Washington International Community School, Kirkland, to be a clone of Bellevue International School.